La Shawn Ford

 La Shawn K. Ford (born February 28, 1972) is an American politician who is a Democratic member of the Illinois House of Representatives, representing the 8th district since 2007.
 The district includes the West Side of Chicago and the suburbs of Oak Park, Berwyn, North Riverside, Forest Park, Proviso Township, Brookfield, La Grange Park, La Grange, and Western Springs.

 Ford was a candidate for Mayor of Chicago in the 2019 election.
-He is currently running for the United States House of Representatives in Illinois's 7th congressional district in the 2026 election.
+He is the Democratic nominee for the United States House of Representatives in Illinois's 7th congressional district in the 2026 election.

 Early life, education, and career

 Ford was born in Chicago's Cabrini–Green housing project.
 He grew up in the Austin community of Chicago.
 His family moved to the Austin community when he was two years old.
 Ford never met his father.
 His mother was an unwed teen, and he was adopted by his grandmother at birth.

 Ford attended Lady Help of Christians Catholic Elementary School and graduated from Weber High School.

 Initially, after high school, Ford attended the Niles College Seminary contemplating becoming a priest.
 Ford ultimately received a bachelor of arts in elementary education with a minor in political science from Loyola University Chicago.
 He played basketball while at Loyola.
 He also attended the University of Illinois, Chicago.

 Ford became a history teacher and basketball coach for Chicago Public Schools at Bridge Elementary School on the northwest side.
 Later he became a licensed Illinois real estate broker, and became the founder of Ford Desired Real Estate in 2001.
 He has served as a member of the Chicago and National Association of Realtors, board member of the Austin YMCA, board member of Circle Family Care, board member of the Austin Chamber of Commerce, founding organizer of Zawadi Youth Group, and member of St. Martin de Porres Catholic Church Parish Council and Finance Committee.

 Ford worked as a Democratic precinct captain in the neighborhood where he grew up.